kardinal-eros/sabotag-tools/README.md

 The package provides the following functionality.

 + Create mapping grid according to Niklfeld (1978).
-+ Query coordinates for cell of mapping grid.
++ Query cell identifier with coordinates.

 Installation
 ------------